BEZZARRANYA/explainable-resource-allocation/README.md

 ---

 ## System Architecture

-The project follows a modular architecture:
+The project follows a modular and extensible architecture:

-- `data/` – Synthetic datasets (resources, tasks, historical assignments)
+- `data/` – Synthetic datasets for tasks, resources, and historical assignments
-- `src/` – Core recommendation logic and evaluation scripts
+- `db/` – SQLite schema, seed data, and database initialization scripts
+- `scripts/` – Supporting scripts for setup and experimentation
+- `static/` – Frontend assets (CSS, JavaScript)
+- `templates/` – HTML templates for the web-based dashboard
+- `screenshots/` – UI and explainability visualizations used in documentation
-- `evaluation/` – Performance analysis using Precision@K and Recall@K
+- `app.py` – Flask application entry point and API routing logic

-This design supports easy extension toward more advanced machine learning models.
+The recommendation logic and evaluation routines are integrated within the application layer, ensuring transparency and traceability between data, scoring, and explanations.

 ---

 ## Evaluation
-The recommendation system is evaluated using **synthetic historical assignment data**, treating successful task completions as relevant outcomes.

-**Metrics used:**
+The recommendation logic is designed to support future quantitative evaluation.
+At this stage, the system focuses on **explainable decision support**, with performance assessed through controlled synthetic scenarios.

+Candidate evaluation metrics include:
 - Precision@K
 - Recall@K

-Comparisons are performed against simple baselines (e.g., lowest workload selection), demonstrating the effectiveness of the hybrid explainable approach.
+These metrics are commonly used in recommendation systems to assess ranking quality.
+They can be applied by treating successful task–resource assignments as relevant outcomes in historical or simulated data.

+This design allows the system to be easily extended with formal benchmarking against baseline strategies such as workload-based or random assignment.

 ---